slashmo/swift-otel/README.md

 An OpenTelemetry client implementation for Swift.

-"OpenTelemetry Swift" builds on top of [Swift Distributed Tracing](https://github.com/apple/swift-distributed-tracing) by implementing its instrumentation & tracing API.
-This means that [any library instrumented using Swift Distributed Tracing](https://github.com/apple/swift-distributed-tracing#libraries--frameworks) will automatically work with "OpenTelemetry Swift".
+"swift-otel" builds on top of [Swift Distributed Tracing](https://github.com/apple/swift-distributed-tracing) by implementing its instrumentation & tracing API.
+This means that [any library instrumented using Swift Distributed Tracing](https://github.com/apple/swift-distributed-tracing#libraries--frameworks) will automatically work with "swift-otel".

 ## Getting Started

+In this guide we'll create a service called "example".
+It simulates and HTTP server receiving a request for product information.
+To handle this request, our "server" simulates querying a database.
+The first attempt, however, will fail.
+Our server copes with that failure by retrying the request which finally succeeds.

-In this guide we'll create a service called "onboarding".
-It won't do anything other than starting a couple of spans and exporting them, but it highlights the key aspects of "OpenTelemetry Swift" and how to set it up.
-To wet your appetite, here are screenshots from both [Jaeger](https://www.jaegertracing.io) & [Zipkin](https://zipkin.io) displaying a trace created by "onboarding":
+Throughout this example, you'll see the key aspects of "swift-otel" and using "Swift Distributed Tracing" in general.

+To wet your appetite, here are screenshots from both [Jaeger](https://www.jaegertracing.io) and [Zipkin](https://zipkin.io) displaying a trace created by our "server":

 ![Our trace exported to Jaeger](images/jaeger.png)
 ![Our trace exported to Zipkin](images/zipkin.png)

-> You can find the source code of the "onboarding" example [here](Examples/Onboarding).
+> You can find the source code of this example [here](Examples/Basic).

 ### Installation

-To add "OpenTelemetry Swift" to our project, we first need to include it as a package dependency:
+To add "swift-otel" to our project, we first need to include it as a package dependency:

 ```swift
 .package(url: "https://github.com/slashmo/swift-otel.git", from: "0.3.0"),